Kilspindie Golf Club is located at Aberlady on the East Lothian coast in Scotland.

 And the fun factor is off the scale!

-You will not be required to hit many fairway woods into greens, but you will constantly be asked the question as to what type of shot, and which club to use, to approach those short par 4's.
+You will not be required to hit many long irons or fairway woods into greens, but you will constantly be asked the question as to what type of shot, and which club to use, to approach those short par 4's.

-With the greens and surrounds firm, and enough breeze to get your attention, it was a perfect opportunity to practice the bump and run, the punch shot, and improvise various half shots.
+With the greens and surrounds firm, and enough breeze to get you thinking, it is a perfect opportunity to practice the bump and run, the punch shot, and improvise various half shots.

 To me this is far more interesting than playing a full shot in to every hole, but then I just love links golf....

-One slightly sour note was a ridiculous back right tee on the par 4, 9th hole.
+Not so impressive was back right tee on the par 4, 9th hole.

-A new home was built right of the green, and now the club has put a screen up to prevent the tee shot heading that way, forcing you to aim left and hit a big fade, or end up in the long rough left...
+A new home was built right of the green, so the club has put a screen up to prevent the tee shot heading that way, forcing you to aim left- it's an awkward hole..

-Overall I found Kilspindie to be a joy to play.
+Overall I found Kilspindie a joy to play.

 It is short by any standard, and there are no large dunes on the site.